Mizoram: Agriculture

 Before 1947, agriculture in Mizoram predominantly used to be slash-and-burn driven Jhum cultivation.
 This was discouraged by the state government, and the practice has been slowly declining.
-A 2012 report estimates the proportion of shifting cultivation area in Mizoram to be about 30% - predominant part of which was for rice production (56% to 63% depending on the year).
+A 2012 report estimates the proportion of shifting cultivation area in Mizoram to be about 30% – predominant part of which was for rice production (56% to 63% depending on the year).
 Despite dedicating largest amount of labour, jhum cultivated and non-jhum crop area to rice, the yields are low; Mizoram average rice yields per acre is about 70% of India's average rice yield per acre and 32% of India's best yield.
 Mizoram produces about 26% of rice it consumes every year, and it buys the deficit from other states of India.

 The crop area used for jhum cultivation rotates in Mizoram; that is, the area slashed and burnt for a crop is abandoned for a few years and then jhumias return to slash and burn the same plot after a few years of non-use.
-The primary reasons for cyclical jhum cultivation includes, according to Goswami et al., personal, economic, social and physical.
-Jhum cultivation practice offers low crop yields and is a threat to the biome of Mizoram; they suggest increased government institutional support, shift to higher income horticultural crops, assured supply of affordable food staples for survival as means to further reduce jhum cultivation.
+The primary reasons for cyclical jhum cultivation includes, according to Goswami et al.